kpunderwood6/ScreenZone_Summary/README.md

 	* 27in 4K Gaming Monitor performed particularly well each September.
 Shift focus to heavily market this product during the back-to-school season and ensure product placement is always prominent on the website.
 	* ThinkPad Laptop showed more consistent growth of any product between February 2022 and October 2022.
 Promotions and marketing should capitalize on the high product AOV.
 + Consider bundling premium products with non-premium products.
-	* Bose Headphones and Samsung Webcam are prime candidates for product bundles and add-on deals at customer checkout.
-	* The MacBook Air Laptop and Apple AirPods Headphones are also candidates for budling.
+	* The MacBook Air Laptop and Apple AirPods Headphones are prime candidates for bundling.
 + Diversifying the product mix to include more moderately priced products could reduce dramatic fluctuations in total sales by decreasing reliance on the volume of premium product sales.
 + Consider deprioritizing or phasing out specific products due to low sales.
 	* Bose Headphones and Samsung Webcam combined contributed approximately only 1% of sales.